Updated by Dave Parrack on June 28, 2017.

-Social networking isn’t for everyone, but it’s now such a massive part of all our lives, whether we embrace or reject the notion, that it can no longer be ignored.
-But are social networking sites such as Facebook, Twitter, and Google+ a force for good or evil?
+Social networking isn’t for everyone.
+However, it’s now such a massive part of all our lives, whether we embrace or reject the notion, that it can no longer be ignored.
+Are social networking sites such as Facebook and Twitter a force for good or evil?
 As with most questions there are multiple angles to approach this quandary from.

 Having already looked at the negative impact of social networking sites on society, I thought it only fair to redress the balance.
-Every ying has its yang, after all.
+Every yin has its yang, after all.
 Using the previous article as a loose template it’s clear to see that what some people would conceive as negatives can also be positives.
-I guess there are no hard and fast rules when it comes to the effect social networks are having on us all in this day and age.
+Because there are no hard and fast rules when it comes to the effect social networks are having on us all in this day and age.

 It’s entirely possible to have hundreds of friends on Facebook.
 They may not be friends you know on a personal level and spend time with in the real world on a weekly basis.
-But they’re friends nevertheless.
-There are several people I consider friends who I have never met – indeed, I may never meet them — but that doesn’t lessen the connection we have thanks to social networks.
+But they’re friends nonetheless.
+There are several people I consider friends who I have never met — in fact, I may never meet them — but that doesn’t lessen the connection we have thanks to social networks.

 Social networking sites can help you make and keep friends.